-- The SRRS Young Match Official Programme will be overseen by a YMO Programme Co-ordinator.
+The SRRS Young Match Official Programme will be overseen by our YMO Programme Co-ordinator, Dan Evans.

 A YMO Programme will give young people their own identity within the society, while at the same time ensuring that they are an integral part of SRRS and help to forge positive links into the referee development pathway.

-All RFU Safeguarding Policies MUST be adhered to: any questions should be directed to Paul Connelly (SRRS Safeguarding Officer).
+All RFU Safeguarding Policies MUST be adhered to: any questions should be directed to Paul Connolly (SRRS Safeguarding Officer).